platomav/BIOSUtilities/README.md

 ![]()

-## **AMI UCP BIOS Extractor**
+## **AMI UCP Update Extractor**

 ![]()

 #### **Description**

-Parses AMI UCP (Utility Configuration Program) BIOS executables, extracts their firmware components (e.g. SPI/BIOS/UEFI, EC, ME etc) and shows all relevant info.
+Parses AMI UCP (Utility Configuration Program) Update executables, extracts their firmware components (e.g. SPI/BIOS/UEFI, EC, ME etc) and shows all relevant info.
 It supports all AMI UCP revisions and formats, including those with nested AMI PFAT, AMI UCP or Insyde SFX structures.
 The output comprises only final firmware components and utilities which are directly usable by end users.

 #### **Usage**

-You can either Drag & Drop or manually enter AMI UCP BIOS executable file(s).
+You can either Drag & Drop or manually enter AMI UCP Update executable file(s).
 Optional arguments:

 * -h or --help : show help message and exit
 * -v or --version : show utility name and version